 - St. John’s wort (Hypericum perforatum)

-What should I tell my healthcare provider before taking EDURANT®?
+What should I tell my healthcare professional before taking EDURANT®?

-Before taking EDURANT®, tell your healthcare provider about all your medical conditions, including if you:
+Before taking EDURANT®, tell your healthcare professional about all your medical conditions, including if you:

 - have or had liver problems, including hepatitis B or C virus infection